Car insurance in Alaska costs an average of $1,152 annually. Find out more about Alaska's average insurance costs.

 |Speeding (16-20 MPH > limit)||$1,635.01|

-If you're facing above-average car insurance payments, consider shopping policies to discover cheap insurance coverage that works.
+If you're facing above-average car insurance payments, consider shopping around to discover cheap insurance coverage that fits your budget.

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.